Abhijeet399/Project_ADS_Persistance_Retroactive/README.md

 - Separate mod merging from pointer management for clarity.

-- Introduce unit tests to validate correctness of versions and merge output.
+- Introduce unit tests to validate the correctness of versions and merge output.

 ## **(Some) Challenges Faced**
-**In no particular order we found it difficult to:**
+**In no particular order, we found it difficult to:**
-- Updating the pointers  efficiently and correctly
+- Update the pointers  efficiently and correctly
-- Keep track of every update without taking space and time
+- Keep track of every update without taking up space and time
 - Shuffle between versions and timestamps
-- Adapting Persistence and Retroactive data structures to the use case
+- Adapt Persistence and Retroactive data structures to the use case

-We acknowledge the limited assistance of **ChatGPT** for helping with quick access to docs, minor debugging, and structuring a few parts of the project better.
+In this sense, we acknowledge and appreciate the limited assistance of ChatGPT, restricted to quick access to documentation, minor debugging, and improving the structure of a few sections in the project.

 ## **License**

 This project is open-source and provided for educational purposes.
 You are welcome to participate and collaborate with us to improve this!

-(Credits are appreciated ^-^)
+(Credits are appreciated and encouraged ^-^)